Semiclassical analysis and the Agmon-Finsler metric for discrete Schr\"odinger operators: Abstract

 \section{Abstract}

-We study multi-dimensional discrete Schr\"{o}dinger operators in a semiclassical setting, where semiclassical continuous Schr\"{o}dinger operators are discretized with the mesh size proportional to the semiclassical parameter.
-Under this setting, the Weyl law for eigenvalues and the Agmon estimate for eigenfunctions are proved.
-It turns out that the natural Agmon metric for discrete Schr\"{o}dinger operators is a Finsler metric rather than a Riemann metric.
-We also construct WKB solutions near a potential minimum.
-In the appendix, we prove the Agmon estimate and the optimal exponential decay of eigenfunctions for non-semiclassical discrete Schr\"{o}dinger operators.
+The Agmon estimate for multi-dimensional discrete Schr\"{o}dinger operators is studied with emphasis on the microlocal analysis on the torus.
+We first consider the semiclassical setting where semiclassical continuous Schr\"{o}dinger operators are discretized with the mesh width proportional to the semiclassical parameter.
+Under this setting, the Agmon estimate for eigenfunctions is described by an Agmon metric, which is a Finsler metric rather than a Riemannian metric.
+Klein-Rosenberger\,(2008) proved this by a different argument in the case of a potential minimum.
+We also prove the Agmon estimate and the optimal anisotropic exponential decay of eigenfunctions for discrete Schr\"{o}dinger operators in the non-semiclassical standard setting.